 The first step to engaging in research is to explore opportunities – often a semester before the semester in which research is planned to begin.

 Most often, students work directly with a Cornell faculty member on a project within or related to the faculty member’s research.
 As a result, exploring opportunities primarily involves connecting with potential faculty research mentors to discuss your interests and goals.
 However, available positions of interest may also be listed on Cornell’s Undergraduate Research and Experience Cornell websites.

 Identifying potential faculty research advisors

-Contacting potential faculty research advisors
+Contacting and talking to potential faculty research advisors

 - The student’s College:

 - CHE: CHE students working full-time with CHE faculty may apply for a CHE summer research stipend